mumairr/mumairr.github.io/README.md

 # Muhammad Umair Portfolio

-My portfolio This portfolio created using html,css,javascript, sliderjs and Bootstrap.
+My portfolio is created using html,css,javascript, sliderjs and Bootstrap.
 Feel free to take ideas from, please avoid copying any pictures and data.

   ## Tech Stacks 🛠